Gaunt and Breit Two-electron contributions to Mean-field Transformations and Fine Structure Splitting

 \section{Abstract}

 Materials utilized by novel energy systems are often studied using weakly correlated mean-field theories.
-However, if these systems incorporate heavy elements or strongly correlated topological materials, relativistic effects must be included.
-Therefore, we present an unrestricted coupled-cluster with single and double excitation formalism (CCSD) within a molecular mean-field exact-two component framework (X2C$_{mmf}$) using a restricted Dirac-Hartree-Fock (DHF) reference state.
-Our mean$-$field transformation utilizes the one-electron, Dirac-Coulomb, Dirac-Coulomb-Gaunt and Dirac-Coulomb-Breit Hamiltonian.
-The code was bench-marked against DIRAC which also uses DHF-X2C$_{mmf}$ accounting for the Dirac-Coulomb and Dirac-Coulomb-Gaunt Hamiltonian.
-The dipole moments of Li-H, and Cl-F were calculated using an approximate molecular to atomic basis transformation and compared to experiment.
-The CCSD energy showed agreement with DIRAC to around 10$^{-4}$ Hartree and exhibited a small variation of the dipole moment with the introduction of higher order electron-electron interactions.
-This paper allows for study of relativistic processes within this mean-field approach and lays the foundation for future theoretical development of relativistic Coupled-Cluster Theory using a DHF reference state within this framework.
+However, if these systems incorporate heavy elements, relativistic effects must be included.
+Therefore a Kramers unrestricted Coupled Cluster with singles and doubles excitation formalism within a molecular mean-field Exact Two-Component framework (X2C$_{mmf}$) using a four-component Dirac-Hartree-Fock (DHF) reference state is presented.
+The exact X2C$_{mmf}$ transformed normal-order Hamiltonian incorporates all one-electron and two-electron (2e) contributions from the Coulomb, Gaunt, and Breit operators and is used with the Equation of Motion method to calculate the excitation energies of the alkali group of elements.
+Using this framework, the effects of 2e Gaunt and Breit integrals are studied.
+Results demonstrate growing contributions from these integrals to the generated X2C$_{mmf}$ mean-fields and electronic fine structure calculations with increasing atomic number.
+Overall, this paper outlines the method and effect of a higher level of accuracy within the X2C$_{mmf}$ approach and lays the foundation for future theoretical development of relativistic calculations within this framework.